Neck-through-body construction: Pros

+Cons

 Neck-through construction is harder and more expensive to mass-produce than bolt-on or set-in neck constructions.

-This method of construction may be somewhat more common in basses than in guitars.
+There is added expense in having to have much longer piece(s) of quality material to make the neck-through core.

+There's added production time.
+A Bolt-on neck can be fabricated separately to the body, perhaps in a different facility or country.
+While separate necks are being crafted, bodies can be painted and finished without necks attached, significantly reducing manufacturing lead times and costs.
+This is one of the critical manufacturing benefits Leo Fender considered when designing bolt-on instruments.

+It's easier to craft and fret a neck that's not yet attached to a body.
+A through-neck guitar cannot benefit from these production expedients.
+A through-neck is more time consuming to produce as the instrument has to be crafted around the core, incurring more expense and time to manufacture such an instrument.

+If a fault or critical error arises in through-neck construction the entire instrument may be written-off.
+This, plus the additional construction time discussed above, adds up to a neck-through construction instrument being comparatively more expensive than an instrument of very similar specification but manufactured with a set-neck or bolt-on construction method.

 Repairs to this type of neck can be more difficult if not impossible.
 Repairs to such instruments can be more costly because of this.
 In some cases, it may be easier to remove the old neck completely by removing the wings and replacing the core with an entirely new component.
 Alternatively, such a guitar can be converted to a bolt-on or set-neck by creating a heel and affixing the new neck to the core already in place, rather than to try to repair the neck itself.
 However, due to the stability of this kind of construction, neck-through guitars tend to be more sturdy.

 Use

-This structure is used by many companies, including Parker Guitars, BC Rich, Yamaha, Cort Guitars, Ibanez (primarily on basses), Jackson, Alembic, Schecter, Carvin, ESP Guitars, Strandberg, Dean, Halo, Rickenbacker and many others.
+This structure is used by many companies, including Parker Guitars, B.C.
+Rich, Yamaha (primarily on basses), Cort Guitars, Ibanez (primarily on basses), Jackson, Dean Guitars, Alembic, Schecter, Carvin, ESP Guitars, Strandberg, Halo, Solar guitars, Rickenbacker and many others.

-Many configurations of the Gibson Firebird and Thunderbird are also built neck-through.
+Many configurations of the Gibson Firebird guitar and Thunderbird bass are also built neck-through.

 The construction method is also popular with independent guitar builders, who can typically devote more time to such a labour-intensive neck joint than a mass-producing company could.